Thank you for reading our post, please rate this article at the end.

 Other Things You May Need for Fishing

-You need to have not only fishing equipment – you will also have to take care of some legal stuff.
-Most importantly, you may have to get two papers – a fishing license/permit and fishing endorsement.
+You need not only fishing equipment but also some legal paperwork.
+Most importantly, you may have to get two papers: a fishing license/permit and a fishing endorsement.

 Fishing license/permit

-In all states but one (Hawaii), you are required to obtain a fishing license if fishing for recreational purposes.
+In all states but one (Hawaii), you must obtain a fishing license if fishing for recreational purposes.
 Fishing licenses can be purchased annually for a small fee (usually below $50 for state residents) or for life.

 Fishing endorsement